Looking back in our files - Free Press Standard

 From 1996 FPS Files

-Carroll County commissioners agreed to purchase the former Park Hotel on Public Square from Henry Myers for $30,000, tear the building down and use the ground for a parking lot.

-An open house and dedication was set for Sept.
-29 for the newly renovated Dellroy police department and offices.
+Rev. Gordon Warner was installed as pastor of Wesley Community Chapel on 12th St. NW in Carrollton.

+Glenn George Jr. was elected president of the Carroll County Cattlemen’s Association at a family outing held at the Raymond Linder farm.

-Kenneth J. “Pete” Grimes of Minerva, who served as a referee for over 25 years for baseball, basketball and football, was the subject of a feature story in the Sept.
-12, 1996, issue of The FPS.
+Kirk Lowdermilk, a member of the Indianapolis Colts, was the subject of a feature story in the Sept.
+19, 1996, issue of the FPS.

+Minerva High School’s new press box was dedicated and named in honor of the late Dr. John Mac Snively and the stadium was renamed Dr. Robert H. Hines stadium for serving as the Lions longtime physician since 1950.

 10 YEARS AGO